shivamkansal/basic-programming-codes/README.md

 # basic-programming-codes
-Here you may put your basic codes which you solve
+Here you may put your basic codes which you want to share.
+This may help you to see some nice question